-- 1. Name areas of strength suggested by the data: - 2.
-Name areas for improvement suggested by the data: - 3.
-What does the data suggest about the effectiveness of strategies or policies that the school has implemented? - 4.
-Name the key concerns of students (non-elementary only): - 5.
-Name the key concerns of parents/guardians: - 6.
-Name the key concerns of teachers: - 7.
-Does the survey data correspond with other data in the other reports (e.g. School Quality Snapshot, Quality Review, or School Performance Dashboard) or other data collected by the school?
+- Name areas of strength suggested by the data: - Name areas for improvement suggested by the data: - What does the data suggest about the effectiveness of strategies or policies that the school has implemented? - Name the key concerns of students (non-elementary only): - Name the key concerns of families/guardians: - Name the key concerns of teachers: - Does the survey data correspond with other data in the other reports (e.g., School Quality Snapshot, Quality Review, or School Performance Dashboard) or other data collected by the school?